 Focused on meeting the needs of Houston's diverse and dynamic workforce, the University's first four-year degree was a Bachelor of Science in Criminal Justice and resident students paid $4 per credit hour.
 By the early 1980s, it was clear that UHDC was more than a college and the word, 'college', was officially removed from the institution's name.

 UHD moved into the 1990s as the Texas' third fastest growing university and focused on becoming a premier, metropolitan university, appealing to traditional and non-traditional students as well as working professionals.
 Campus growth continued with the opening of the Academic Building and the Jesse H. Jones Student Life Center.

-UHD soon earned full approval from the Texas Legislature and the Texas Higher Education Coordinating Board to offer graduate programs, beginning with a Masters in Criminal Justice and then expanding to Masters in Security Management, Professional Writing and Education.
-Over time, the University would expand its partnerships with Lone Star College and offer select degrees and courses at UHD-Northwest at the LSC-University Center, LSC-Cy Fair, LSC-Kingwood and LSC-Atascocita.
-Articulation agreements with other community colleges were developed to create pathways for large numbers of transfer students to earn degrees at UHD.
+UHD earned full approval from the Texas Legislature and the Texas Higher Education Coordinating Board to offer graduate programs, beginning with a Master's in Criminal Justice and then expanding to a Master's in Security Management and Professional Writing & Education.
+Over time, UHD would expand its partnerships with Lone Star College (LSC) and offer select degrees and courses at UHD-Northwest at the LSC-University Center, LSC-Cy Fair, LSC-Kingwood and LSC-Atascocita.
+Articulation agreements with surrounding community colleges were developed to create pathways for transfer students to earn degrees at UHD.

-Today, UHD educates over 14,400 students annually and claims over 39,000 alumni.
-The University is noted nationally as both a Hispanic Serving Institution and a Minority Serving Institution - indicators of a diverse and vibrant student body, just like the city we call home.
+Today, UHD educates more than 15,000 students annually and boasts more than 60,000 alumni.
+The University is noted nationally as a Hispanic-Serving Institution, Minority-Serving Institution and Military-Friendly School— indicators of a diverse and vibrant student body, just like the city we call home.

 Learn more about UHD's history through our digital archive.